Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 A major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
-Use it e.g. like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and e.g. also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
+Use it for example like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and for example also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
 Make sure to check its help output.
-It can take for each module of your choice, e.g. forcing also that e.g.
-``PyQt5`` is considered uninstalled for standalone mode.
+It can take for each module of your choice, for example forcing also that for example ``PyQt5`` is considered uninstalled for standalone mode.

 It's also driven by a configuration file, ``anti-bloat.yml`` that you can contribute to, removing typical bloat from packages.
 Please don't